What Is Pay for Performance and How to Craft a PFP Plan for Employees?

 6. Open Performance Discussions

-Encourage open discussions about employee expectations, their own goals, and outcomes.
-This transparency allows employees to actively engage in their development and understand the rationale behind compensation decisions.
+• This allows employees to be actively engaged in their development and understand the rationale behind pay decisions.

 7. Accessible Compensation Information